pgillet/pgillet.github.io/content/posts/graalvm_polyglot_intro/index.md

 ---
-title: "A brief rationale of GraalVM as a Polyglot Platform"
+title: "A simple use case of GraalVM as a polyglot platform"
 date: 2020-06-12T04:00:00+01:00
 tags: ["GraalVM", "Polyglot"]
 author: "Pascal Gillet"